DevgoTeam/ez2cloud/docs/index.md

 > Devgo, and it is Acomplished!
 <h2>Welcome to the Ez2Cloud support and documentation site!</h2><br>
 EZ2Cloud is a cloud-based software, developed by DevGo, to provide a solution to inventory and labeling folders and files stored on the company files server.
 Here you will find all Software documentation. <br>
-Ez2Cloud it is a software which the main goal is provide support tools be used on File Servers data migration process.
-With all the features allowing organize, classify and labeling file serves network shares contents based on the metadata for files and folders this is the better option to move on-premise servers contents to a cloud service in fast, reliable, secure and with minimum workload effort.
+<p>Ez2Cloud it is a software which the main goal is provide support tools be used on File Servers data migration process.
+With all the features allowing organize, classify and labeling file serves network shares contents based on the metadata for files and folders this is the better option to move on-premise servers contents to a cloud service in fast, reliable, secure and with minimum workload effort.</p>

 ### Overview
 <div style='text-align: justify;'>